cyclone-project/cyclone-project.github.io/_posts/2015-04-14-tresor-tutorial.md

 #### CYCLONE delivered internal TRESOR tutorial

 CYCLONE WP4 team at TUB organised and delivered internal tutorial on TRESOR system for project members.
-Tutorial presentation and materials are available at the tutorial webpage at: <a href="https://github.com/TU-Berlin-SNET/tresor-ecosystemhttps://github.com/TU-Berlin-SNET/tresor-ecosystem">.
+Tutorial presentation and materials are available at the tutorial webpage at: <https://github.com/TU-Berlin-SNET/tresor-ecosystemhttps://github.com/TU-Berlin-SNET/tresor-ecosystem>.
 <!-- more -->

 The tutorial took place onlin eon 14 April 2015.